Mr. Cob with Ants

 Ongoing

-It's a Cardboard Art-stravaganza at the Rio Theatre!
-Gigantic comedy-tragedy Jester Masks are installed in the auditorium.
+Gigantic comedy-tragedy Jester Masks are installed in the Rio's recently restored auditorium.
 They originally appeared at the Santa Cruz Symphony's Mardi Gras Ball in February 2006.
-And the outside poster cases display four of the Anamorphic Faces.
-Soquel Ave. at Seabright in Santa Cruz.

 Events Archive

-All artwork and logo created by and Copyright © 2007 Dag Weiser unless otherwise indicated.
-All photographs are Copyright © 2008 Leslie A. Murray unless otherwise indicated.
+All artwork and logo created by and Copyright © 2009 Dag Weiser unless otherwise indicated.
+All photographs are Copyright © 2009 Leslie A. Murray unless otherwise indicated.
 Website design by Leslie Murray.
 Please don't use any of this material without prior written permission.